 4) Alphabetical Ankle

-For this stretch, lift one leg up until your knee is in line with your hip.
+For this stretch, lift one leg until your knee aligns with your hip.
 Now slowly trace the alphabet by rotating your ankle in various directions.
-This will force your ankle to stretch in a variety of ways and improve mobility.
+This will force your ankle to stretch in various ways and improve mobility.

 5) Toe Touches

-This exercise is great for stretching for your hamstrings, which are subjected to a whole lot of impact during a badminton game.
+This exercise is great for stretching your hamstrings, which are greatly impacted during a badminton game.

 Also read: 5 Surprising Health Benefits Of Playing Golf